amfairley/toytribe/TESTING.md

 The performance of the webpage was tested using Lighthouse within the Google Chrome Devtools to confirm that the site was performing well, is accessible, follows best practices, and follows basic SEO (search engine optimisation) advice.
 During development, care was taking to provide the best performing website that could be provided.
 These efforts include:
-- Image optimisation: [Cloud Convert](https://cloudconvert.com/png-to-webp) was used to convert site images to smaller file formats for faster load times. .PNG files were only used where the filesize was already very small, for example the bubble text on page titles.
+- Image optimisation: [Cloud Convert](https://cloudconvert.com/png-to-webp) was used to convert site images to smaller file formats for faster load times. .PNG files were only used where the file size was already very small, for example the bubble text on page titles.
 Otherwise, .WEBP and .SVG files to reduce file sizes and optimise them for web application usage.
-- Code minification: Complete code minifiction was avoided in this project to allow easier assessment upon submission.
-That being said,code has been written to meet the highest standards, repetition had been removed, and short, elegant solutions have been used wherever possible in order to reduce the code size.
+- Code minification: Complete code minification was avoided in this project to allow easier assessment upon submission.
+That being said, code has been written to meet the highest standards, repetition had been removed, and short, elegant solutions have been used wherever possible in order to reduce the code size.
 In future minification will be used.
 For example [Python Minifier](https://python-minifier.com/) reduces the size of the routes.py file from 30,136 Bytes to 10,166 Bytes highlighting a possible route for performance improvement.

 The performance was tested for normal internet speed, fast 3G, and slow 3G to test the performance in a majority of scenarios and locations.
 This was done by setting the performance network throttling in Google Chrome Devtools.
 The testing was also run on Google Chrome incognito mode to avoid any complications with plugins or extensions.